cparnin/appsec-sentinel/README.md

 **Q: GitHub Actions vs MCP vs CLI vs Web?**

 A: Actions = automated PR scans.
 MCP = conversational analysis with Claude.
 CLI = consultant deep-dive.
 Web = team reports.
 Use what fits your workflow.

-**Q: Does this replace existing scanners?**

-A: No, it complements them.
-AppSec-Sentinel includes both security and code quality scanning (via Semgrep).
-Code quality findings are always shown regardless of scan level.
-You can keep Snyk for license compliance.
-AppSec-Sentinel provides cross-file analysis and AI remediation.

-**Q: Can I use results from Snyk/Veracode/etc?**

-A: Yes.
-Export to JSON → place in `projects/project_exports/` → run `python src/tool_ingestion.py`.
-AppSec-Sentinel enhances their findings with cross-file analysis and AI context.

 ## Development